 Landau-Kleffner syndrome is a rare neurological disorder that causes sudden or gradual development of language difficulties and, in some cases recurrent seizures in children, starting between the ages of 2 and 8 years.

-Moyamoya disease is a rare disease, frequently seen in children, that causes the blood vessels in the neck to narrow.
+Moyamoya disease is a rare disease, frequently seen in children, that causes the blood vessels in the brain to narrow.
+There are many causes for this disease and treatment is tailored according to the severity of the disease.

 Muscular dystrophy describes a broad group of many ( there are 9 major types ), chronic, progressive illnesses that cause the muscles of the body to become increasingly weak and less flexible over time.